Marriage is a Contract

 Under certain circumstances, you can get a court to declare that your marriage is not valid.
-For instance, if you or your spouse were not mentally competent when you got married, or you were forced or coerced into getting married, or if a physical disability prevents you or your spouse from having sex to consummate the marriage.
-These types of marriages may be voidable.
+For example, if you or your spouse were not mentally competent when you got married, or you were forced or coerced into getting married, or if a physical disability prevents you or your spouse from having sex to consummate the marriage.
+These types of marriages may be able to be considered void.
 Marriages that involve these circumstances are valid until a court says the marriage is void.
-A marriage may also be voidable if one spouse has been incurably mentally ill for a period of five years or more.
+A marriage may also be able to be considered void if one spouse has been incurably mentally ill for a period of five years or more.

-Generally speaking, marriages entered into outside New York are valid in New York, and marriages entered into in New York are valid outside of New York.
+Generally speaking, marriages entered into outside of New York are valid in New York, and marriages entered into in New York are valid outside of New York.
 However, under the federal Defense of Marriage Act, same-sex marriages validly entered in New York may not be considered valid in other states.
-If you are a spouse in a same-sex marriage, and are considering moving outside New York, check the laws of the state (or country) where you are moving to determine whether your marriage is considered valid there.
+If you are a spouse in a same-sex marriage and are considering moving outside of New York, check the laws of the state (or country) where you are moving to determine whether your marriage is considered valid there.
 (On June 26, 2015, same-sex marriage was established in all 50 states as a result of the ruling by the Supreme Court of the United States.)

 What are the steps needed to get married in New York?